Amazon Interview experience | Set 324 (For SDE2)

 I got a call from an consultant for recruitment drive in Delhi.

-time complexity O(n) expected.
-The only thing to pay attention was that ASCII characters starts from A
+Expected time complexity is O(n).
+The only thing to pay attention was that ASCII characters starts from A.

 answer to this question was simple but had to write object oriented code and zip it then upload it.